awsdocs/amazon-s3-developer-guide/doc_source/using-access-points.md

 ## Access point compatibility with S3 operations and AWS services<a name="access-points-service-api-support"></a>

-S3 access points are compatible with a subset of S3 operations and other AWS services\.
+Access points in Amazon S3 are compatible with a subset of S3 operations and other AWS services\.
 The following sections list the compatible services and S3 operations\.

 **AWS Services**

-You can use S3 access points with AWS CloudFormation\.
+You can use S3 Access Points with AWS CloudFormation\.

 For more information about AWS CloudFormation, see [What is AWS CloudFormation?](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) in the *AWS CloudFormation User Guide*\.

-**S3 Operations**
+**S3 operations**

 You can use access points to access a bucket using the following subset of Amazon S3 APIs:
 + `[AbortMultipartUpload](https://docs.aws.amazon.com/AmazonS3/latest/API/API_AbortMultipartUpload.html)`
 + `[CompleteMultipartUpload](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CompleteMultipartUpload.html)`
++ `[CopyObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CopyObject.html)` \(same\-region copies only\)
 + `[CreateMultipartUpload](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CreateMultipartUpload.html)`
 + `[DeleteObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_DeleteObject.html)`
 + `[DeleteObjectTagging](https://docs.aws.amazon.com/AmazonS3/latest/API/API_DeleteObjectTagging.html)`